Air Fryer Recipe

 Method

-3. In a large bowl, toss the potato sticks with olive oil, rosemary, garlic powder, salt, and pepper.
+3. In a large bowl, toss the potato sticks with the olive oil, rosemary, garlic powder, salt, and pepper.

 4. Preheat the air fryer to 200°C (390°F) for about 5 minutes.